-High-quality and energy-efficient windows are a must for any homeowner, especially in a region with weather as varied as that in New England.
+High-quality and energy-efficient windows are a must for any homeowner, especially in a region with the weather as varied as that in New England.
 Jeld-Wen and Andersen are two trusted and industry-leading window manufacturers.
 This article will compare the products of these two manufacturers, which are overall rather similar.

 The two manufacturers offer many of the same types of windows, with similar limited warranties of 20 years for glass and 10 years on non-glass parts.
 Both companies offer windows in a variety of styles popular today, including double-hung and casement opening styles.
 Both manufacturers’ window lines include wooden, clad and vinyl frames.
 However, while Andersen also has a composite construction line of frames, Jeld-Wen does not.
 On the other hand, the latter offers an aluminum construction line of frames while Andersen does not.